yash2504yd/user_guidance/README.md

   In Second Textbox, you can see the output of translated sentence or word. below the textbox, there is Spearker icon.
 </p>
 <p>
-  on click of spearker icon, application pronounce output text in selected language.
+  on click of spearker icon or "Pronounciation Help", application pronounce output text in selected language.
 </p>

 </article>